gyzerok/adrenaline/README.md

  - **Redux:** Its super developer-friendly!
 I love an idea of middlewares and higher-order stores.
 I'd like to keep using these.
 But if you want to use Relay you have to forget about this.
 It was true until Adrenaline :)
  - **Relay connections:** Most of the time I do not need connections.
 The problem is Relay forces me to use them.
- - **Relay mutations `getConfigs`:** as a developer you have no freedom to handle this cuz you can chose only predefined strategies like `RANGE_ADD`.
+ - **Relay mutations `getConfigs`:** As a developer you have no freedom to handle this cuz you can chose only predefined strategies like `RANGE_ADD`.
 In Adrenaline there is an ability to use more functional and extensible way to handle this.
- - **Relay routes:** Imaging usage of Relay routes with react-router.
+ - **Relay routes:** Imagine usage of Relay routes with react-router.
 If you want to move your view from one route to another you would have to fix it in two places: in RR routes and Relay routes.
 Here I found react-redux idea with smart component much better.

 ## Installation